HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 How to measure it?

-Google Search Console keeps you informed of the number of indexed and non-indexed pages per day.
+Google Search Console informs you of the number of indexed and non-indexed pages per day.
 The tool also gives you the reason why a page isn’t indexed.

 9. Crawl Stats